troe27/UU-GWAS06/docs/index.md

 ![HL](figures/highlight.png)
-Right-clicking in the track browser, you may zoom in to the highlighted region or to remove the highlight.
+By right-clicking on the highlighted region you could zoom in or you could remove the highlight.

 ![zoomhl](figures/zoomhl.png)

 #### Further Navigation Options
-In addition to specifying the chromosome and the start and end positions in the search box, you could navigate to the genomic location of interest by using gene identifiers (e.g. the gene symbol) or SNP rs identifiers.
+In addition to specifying the chromosome and the start and end positions in the search box, you could navigate to the genomic location of interest by using gene identifiers (_e.g._ the gene symbol) or SNP rs identifiers.

 - **By gene name** - in the search box at the top in which you see “gene, chromosome range or other position” type in  _CRYBA4_ and click “go”.

 - **By gene name and the amino acid number** - you may navigate to the selected amino acid in a protein by specifying its number in the protein sequence.
 For example, type in CRYBA4 p22 and the browser will display the nucleotides coding for the 22nd amino acid of the protein.

-- **By SNP identifier** - an “rs” number is also accepted in the search box (e.g. rs74315486)
+- **By SNP identifier** - an “rs” number is also accepted in the search box (_e.g._ rs74315486)

 #### Save as a png format image
 ![PNG](figures/save_png.png)